cloudership/infra_k8s_svc/README.md

 Check the README in each dir to see if deploying those manifests will require secrets to be set or any other set up.

+## Apply Order

+First apply `live/global/*`, then create any infrastructure in that namespace (see infra_tg_management), and then apply the manifests of any apps or other services that are required.

 ## Cookbook

 ### Creating secrets